SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 A: SAP licensing mistakes can be costly.
 Here are frequent pitfalls and how to avoid them:

-• Misclassifying Users: It’s easy to assign every user a professional license for convenience or, conversely, to assign a license that is too low in hopes of saving costs.
+- Misclassifying Users: It’s easy to assign every user a professional license for convenience or, conversely, to assign a license that is too low in hopes of saving costs.
 Both are problematic.
 Over-licensing wastes the budget; under-licensing violates compliance.
 Tip: Develop clear guidelines for which roles in your company correspond to which SAP user license type.
-For instance, managers and core team members should be defined as professional, clerical/support roles should be limited, etc. Review actual system usage against these classifications at least yearly to adjust as needed.
+For instance, managers and core team members should be defined as professional roles, while clerical and support roles should be limited.
+Review actual system usage against these classifications at least yearly to adjust as needed.

-• Dormant and Generic Accounts: SAP license counts can inflate due to unused accounts (for people who left or changed roles) or generic accounts.
+- Dormant and Generic Accounts: SAP license counts can be inflated due to unused accounts (resulting from personnel who have left or changed roles) or generic accounts.
 Generic logins (shared user IDs) are against SAP policy – every user should have a unique ID.
 Tip: Regularly purge or lock inactive users.
-Implement an identity management process so that when an employee leaves or no longer needs SAP, their account is removed from license counts promptly.
-Never use generic accounts for multiple people; if a shared function is needed (like a common user for certain jobs), clear it with SAP and count each real user behind it.
+Implement an identity management process to ensure that when an employee leaves or no longer requires SAP, their account is promptly removed from license counts.
+Never use generic accounts for multiple people.
+If a shared function is needed (such as a common user for specific jobs), obtain approval from SAP and account for each actual user behind it.

-• Not Tracking Engine Metrics: Some components (SAP engines/modules) have metric licenses (e.g., number of orders, revenue, employees).
+- Not Tracking Engine Metrics: Some components (SAP engines/modules) have metric licenses (e.g., number of orders, revenue, employees).
 It’s a pitfall to deploy new functionality (like starting to use SAP Treasury or SAP SolMan ITSM) without realizing it requires a separate license metric.
 Tip: Before enabling a new module or functionality, check the contract or SAP price list to see if it has a separate license.
 Record these metrics (e.g., current employee count if you have an HCM package licensed per employee).
-This will prepare you for audits so you can report accurate figures.
+This will prepare you for audits, enabling you to report accurate figures.

-• Lack of Internal Audits: Many organizations wait for SAP to audit rather than self-check.
+- Lack of Internal Audits: Many organizations wait for SAP to conduct audits rather than performing self-audits.
 Tip: Conduct internal license audits.
 Use the USMM/LAW tools or third-party solutions to simulate an audit.
 This practice will highlight issues early.
 It also keeps your team proficient in running audits, so the formal process goes smoothly.

-• Ignoring Contractual Terms: Your contract might have special clauses (like license use in non-production systems or how to count users for certain components).
+- Ignoring Contractual Terms: Your contract may include special clauses (such as license use in non-production systems or guidelines for counting users for specific components).
 If these are overlooked, you might unintentionally breach terms.
 Tip: Maintain a summary of your SAP contract entitlements and use rights.
 Ensure your SAP admins and IT asset management team understand the key terms.
-For example, many contracts allow licensed users to use the software for development/testing at no extra cost but don’t allow additional unlicensed users, even in test systems.
+For example, many contracts allow licensed users to use the software for development and testing at no extra cost, but don’t permit additional unlicensed users, even in test systems.
 Knowing such details helps avoid mistakes.

-• Failure to Engage with SAP Proactively: Some treat SAP as an adversary in licensing, which can backfire if issues arise.
+- Failure to Engage with SAP Proactively: Some treat SAP as an adversary in licensing, which can backfire if issues arise.
 Tip: Build a relationship with your SAP account representative or licensing specialist.
 If you’re unsure how to license a new scenario, ask beforehand.
 SAP can provide guidance or even specific license offerings for unique cases.
-When in doubt, get it in writing (an email or document from SAP) that confirms the licensing approach for a given situation – this can be a defence in an audit.
+When in doubt, obtain confirmation in writing (via an email or document from SAP) that confirms the licensing approach for a given situation – this can serve as a defense in an audit.

-• Example Pitfall: A company used a third-party mobile app to retrieve customer info from SAP and create service orders.
+- Example Pitfall: A company utilized a third-party mobile app to extract customer information from SAP and generate service orders.
 They assumed only internal SAP users needed licenses, and none were assigned for the mobile app’s usage.
 In the next audit, SAP identified thousands of service orders created via this app (indirect use) with no corresponding licenses.
 To become compliant, the company had to purchase an unplanned batch of Digital Access documents.
 The lesson: even if users never log into SAP directly, if SAP works for them behind the scenes, you likely need to license it.

 Tip Summary: Stay informed on SAP licensing updates, maintain clean user and usage records, and treat license management as an ongoing discipline.
-Regular reviews and adjustments will save money and prevent compliance issues in the long run.
+Regular reviews and adjustments will not only save money but also prevent compliance issues in the long run.